Floyd Mayweather Jr. vs. Conor McGregor: Background

 In July 2017, IBF junior lightweight champion Gervonta Davis was reported to be going to participate in a co-main event.
 Earlier in 2017 McGregor called Mayweather a Malteser with eyeballs.
 On July 19, additional undercard details were released.
 By that time, three names had been confirmed on the undercard, including British amateur boxer Savannah Marshall, who signed up earlier in the year with Mayweather Promotions, and Badou Jack, who stepped up to fight at light heavyweight.
 On July 26, 2017, it was announced that former welterweight titleholder Shawn Porter would be headlining the preliminary card, facing Thomas Dulorme.
-On August 17, Porter pulled out of the fight due to personal reasons, including a death in the family.
+On August 17, Porter pulled out of the fight for personal reasons, including a death in the family.
 He was replaced by Cuban boxer Yordenis Ugás.
 On July 29, it was reported that Gervonta Davis would defend his IBF junior lightweight title against former WBO champion Roman 'Rocky' Martinez.
 Martínez was dropped due to not having enough time to make the 130 pound [59 kg] limit.
 Instead Davis has been rescheduled to fight unbeaten prospect Francisco Fonseca.
 On August 9, 2017, it was announced that Nathan Cleverly would defend his WBA light heavyweight title against Money Team fighter Badou Jack.

 A mural was painted in McGregor's Dublin training facility, Straight Blast Gym, depicting McGregor hitting Mayweather with a left-handed punch.